 Triathlete and coach Omar Paredes overcomes the biting cold to become the first Filipino Norseman Xtreme finisher

-What makes the Iskalar Norseman Xtreme Triathlon Race one of the most difficult endurance races?
+What makes Isklar Norseman Xtreme Triathlon one of the most difficult endurance races today?

 How did you prepare for the race?

 Even from the start, the biggest challenge was the cold weather.
 I live in Los Baños, Laguna and the water in Norseman was as cold as water right out of a freezer.
 To prepare for this, my wife and I stayed at Eidfjord for two weeks before the race, so I can somehow acclimatize to the weather.
 I practiced swimming in these cold waters.

 Tell us about the race itself.
 How did the toughest endurance race treat you?